-Since there are so many songs on this playlist, I can’t include what each person said about their song of choice.
-But seeing as that’s half the fun, I’ve included here a smattering of stories and explanations.
+Since there are so many songs on this playlist, we can’t include what each person said about their song of choice.
+But seeing as that’s half the fun, we’ve included here a smattering of stories and explanations.

 “Hallelujah I Love Her So” by Ray Charles